 All passengers must be seat-belted and abide by the current California State Vehicle Code laws concerning the use of booster seats and car seats.
+All parents must leave a booster seat or car seat (if their child requires one) at school on the day of the fieldtrip or their child will not be allowed to go.
 Each driver must have a list of the names of the students in his/her car plus a copy of the Field Trip/Emergency Information form.
 Only hands-free cell phone use is allowed while transporting students.